mattheww/gomill/gomill_docs/gtp_extensions.rst

   The intention is that |gtp| controllers which produce game records should use this command to write a comment associated with the move.

-  Any non-ascii characters in the response should be encoded as UTF-8.
+  Any non-ASCII characters in the response should be encoded as UTF-8.

   If no information is available, return an empty string.